Publication | BRG Healthcare client alert

 Although a monitor requirement has been a regular aspect of large corporate criminal settlements, there is an important reason to the unprecedented outcome in Telia’s settlement.
 No monitor was needed because of the state of the company’s compliance program.
 It is critical for a company who is under a criminal investigation to prove to the government the quality of their implementation efforts.
 Generally, this can be done through a third party who can offer an objective analysis and/or assessment.
 Moreover, the analysis must verify the company’s continuous efforts to improve and/or enhance the state of their compliance program.

 A monitorship requirement is not only expensive, it also creates business disruption and adversary press that can directly affect a company’s market share.
-Telia’s settlement reiterates the importance of frequent compliance assessments and assurance reviews as they can help companies to avoid FCPA monitors.
+Telia’s settlement reiterates the importance of frequent compliance assessments and assurance reviews as they can help companies to avoid Foreign Corrupt Practices Act (FCPA) monitors.
 Government agencies respect companies who have a culture that values the importance of compliance.

-Berkeley Research Group (“BRG”) experts have extensive business and process expertise and advise companies on developing and implementing effective corporate compliance and risk management programs.
-BRG experts provide a wide range of services including corporate compliance program effectiveness assessments in the context of a variety of DOJ, SEC and other regulatory investigations involving violations of FCPA, FCA and AKS.
-Compliance assessments of this nature can assist counsel in obtaining sentencing mitigations and/or declinations as part of the ‘Filip Factors’ that prosecuting agencies are directed to apply in rendering sentencing determinations.
+BRG experts have extensive business and process expertise and advise companies on developing and implementing effective corporate compliance and risk management programs.
+BRG experts provide a wide range of services including corporate compliance program effectiveness assessments in the context of a variety of DOJ, Securities and Exchange Commission, and other regulatory investigations involving violations of the FCPA, False Claims Act, and Anti-Kickback Statute.
+Compliance assessments of this nature can assist counsel in obtaining sentencing mitigations and/or declinations as part of the “Filip Factors” that prosecuting agencies are directed to apply in rendering sentencing determinations.
 See our full services here.

 For additional information, please contact Edward J. Buthusiem.